webdesignermall/wp-rest-api-search/README.md

 THAT'S IT!

-You can test out the form by entering any keyword and pressing enter.
+You can test out the form by entering any keyword and pressing ENTER.